Naming ceremony: Hinduism

 In Nepal, the naming ceremony is known as Nwaran.
-In the Hindu tradition, the Nwaran is celebrated on the 11th day (for girls and boys) from the day of birth.
-This ceremony is performed to give a birth name to a child, according to their lunar horoscope, which is usually not the name by which they are known.
-Typically, a priest is invited to perform the ceremony at home, who finds the child's lunar horoscope from his birth details, as the mother is still recovering at home with the child.
+In the Hindu tradition, it is celebrated on the eleventh day after birth.
+The child is given a name according to their lunar horoscope, and may not be their legal or preferred name; the name from this ceremony is usually reserved for religious activities and horoscopes.
+Typically, a priest is invited to perform the ceremony at home and charts the child's lunar horoscope based on their birth details, as the mother is still recovering with the child.
 It is also known as Machabu Byakegu in Newari.
-It takes place on the 11th day.
-This ceremony is performed to give a birth name to a child according to his/her lunar horoscope, this is usually not the name by which he/she will be known.
-This ceremony is normally small and celebrated amongst close family.
-The name assigned in that day may not be the child's official name.
-That name is usually reserved for religious activities and horoscope.
-The next ceremony that succeeds nwaran ceremony is the pasni (celebration).
+This ceremony is normally small and celebrated only by the child’s close family.
+The next important ceremony is the Pasni.

 The Chhathi Ceremony is performed when the baby is six days old.
-This ceremony is primarily for women and is timed to take place late at night, say between ten o'clock and midnight.
-According to folklore, there was a belief that on the 6th day after the birth of the child, Vidhata (a goddess of destiny) would quietly enter the house around midnight to pen the destiny of the newborn.
-Traditionally the mother of the newborn lights a lamp (diya).
-This lamp along with a red pen and paper are placed on a wooden plank for Vidhata to write the future of the newborn.
-The mother, while holding the newborn in her arms, kneels before the lamp, which is supposed to symbolize Vidhata.
+This ceremony is primarily for women and is timed to take place late at night, such as between ten o'clock and midnight.
+According to folklore, on the sixth day after the child’s birth, the goddess Vidhata would quietly enter the house around midnight to pen the destiny of the newborn.
+Traditionally, the mother of the newborn lights a diya, which she then places along with a red pen and paper on a wooden plank for Vidhata to inscribe the future of the newborn.
+The mother, while holding the newborn in her arms, kneels before the lamp, which symbolises Vidhata.
 The baby can also be named on this day.